personalrobotics/tracking/readme.md

 cd ~/<path_to_ws>/src/gelslight_tracking
 python3 src/tracking.py 1 3
 ```
 which takes the sensor identifier flag and the image rescale value as arguments, respectively.

 * A higher rescale value decreases the resolution of the image which increases the frequency of the dot tracking algorithm.
 Changing this value will require modifying the settings.
 * Press *q* to terminate the program.

 **Running on ADA**
-Transfer the files into the Nvidia Jetson Nano onboard ADA.

 Turn on ADA.
 SSH into the Nano with x forwarding and set weebo as the Ros Master
 ```